NicVolanschi/Allen/README.md

 Allen [1, 2] is a domain-specific language (DSL) for programming context-aware applications.
 More precisely, for programming very concisely the detection logic of contexts (or situations) for such applications, over a set of binary sensors.
 (A binary sensor always produces two possible values, e.g. 0 and 1.)
 Allen aims at simplifying the development of context recognition logic and making it more reliable.

+NB: AllenRV is a reimplementation of Allen on Runtime Verification foundations.
+Simply calling `allen -l rvlib.pm` instead of `allen` will override all native operators with operators defined on top of LTL/MTL operators (see "rvlib.aln").

 Main concepts and features:
 * Signal: a boolean function of (discrete) time.
 A signal models either the current state of a physical sensor or a higher-level context depending on such sensors.
 The "states" of a signal are the time intervals where the signal is 1.
 * Semantics of an Allen program: based on the above model.
 Allows checking domain properties.